Knowth Megalithic Passage Tomb

 Passage Tombs which is not accessible from the Visitor Centre situated on the south bank of the Boyne river.
 Visitors to Dowth can drive directly to the site on the north bank of the river, a few minutes drive from the N51 Slane / Drogheda road. with its short passage leading into a wide pear-shaped chamber is in similar style to Tombs in Portugal.
 Just inside the main chamber to the left of the entrance is one of the few possible representations of a human face from the Neolithic Period in ancient Ireland.

 Cairns form the largest complex of

 Megalithic structures in Ireland.
-The Cairns contain symbolic engravings similar in style to Newgrange.
-Like other Passage Tombs in ancient Ireland, som have was the seat of the High Kings of Ireland in the
+The Cairns contain symbolic engravings called Megalithic Art, similar in style to Newgrange and Knowth.
+Like other Passage Tombs in ancient Ireland, some of the cairns have was the seat of the High Kings of Ireland in the